New Zealand English: Dialects and accents

 Recognisable regional variations are slight, except for Southland and the southern part of neighbouring Otago, with its semi-rhotic "Southland burr", where the postvocalic R is pronounced rather than clipped.
 This southern area traditionally received heavy immigration from Scotland (see Dunedin).
 Several words and phrases common in Scots or Scottish English persist there; examples include the use of wee for "small", and phrases such as to do the messages meaning "to go shopping".
-Other Southland/Otago features which may also relate to early Scottish settlement are the use of the (short A) vowel in a set of words which usually use the vowel (long A), such as dance or castle, which is also common in Australian English.
+Another Southland/Otago feature which may also relate to early Scottish settlement is the use of a short //æ// vowel in words which elsewhere use long //aː//, such as dance or castle, which is also common in Australian English.
 Another feature is the maintaining of the //ʍ// ~ //w// distinction (e.g. where which and witch are not homophones).

-Recent research (2012) suggests that postvocalic //r// is not restricted to Southland & Otago, but is found also in the central North Island where there may be a Pasifika influence, but also a possible influence from modern New Zealand hip‐hop music, which has been shown to have high levels of non‐prevocalic //r// after the vowel.
+Recent research (2012) suggests that postvocalic //r// is not restricted to Southland and Otago, but is found also in the central North Island where there may be a Pasifika influence, but also a possible influence from modern New Zealand hip‐hop music, which has been shown to have high levels of non‐prevocalic //r// after the //ɛ// vowel.

 Taranaki has been said to have a minor regional accent, possibly due to the high number of immigrants from the south-west of England.
 However, this is becoming less pronounced.

+Although regional variations are slight, there is a socially salient distinction between the "cultivated" New Zealand accent, which approaches British Received Pronunciation in some respects, and the "broad" New Zealand accent showcased by John Clarke as "Fred Dagg" and parodied by Ginette McDonald as "Lyn of Tawa".
+The former is associated with educated urban-dwelling professionals and the latter with rural and/or working-class people.
+In reality these speech patterns are the two ends of a continuum rather than discrete and separate entities.

 Some Māori have an accent distinct from the general New Zealand accent; and also tend to include Māori words more frequently.
 Comedian Billy T. James and the bro'Town TV programme were notable for featuring exaggerated versions of this.
 Linguists recognise this as "Māori English", and describe it as strongly influenced by syllable-timed Māori speech patterns.
 Linguists count "Pākehā English" as the other main accent, and note that it is beginning to adopt similar rhythms, distinguishing it from other stress-timed English accents.

 It is commonly held that New Zealand English is spoken very quickly.
 This idea is given support by a study comparing adult New Zealand English and American English speakers which observed faster speaking and articulation rates among the New Zealand English group overall.
 However, a similar study with American and New Zealand English-speaking children found the opposite, with the speaking and articulation rates of the New Zealand children being slower.
 The same study proposed that differences in the relative number of tense and lax vowels between the two speaker groups may have influenced the speaking and articulation rates.